 - Ensure the goals are a stretch from current state to enhance skill and behavior growth.

 - Use SMART Goals for your Departments and Team Members.

-- SMART stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
-Making sure your goals follow these requirements helps to ensure that you can complete your goals.
-Goals that aren’t SMART often end up unfinished.
+- Smart goals stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
+Making sure your Company’s goals and Key Metrics for the team follow these requirements helps to ensure that the expectations are clear and that the Company can reach its goals if these activities are achieved.

-Want to learn more about professional development and goal setting?
+Want to learn more about development and goal setting?
 Contact HR Collaboration Group today!